ruijarimba/azure-pipelines-guidelines/guidelines/jobs/consider-grouping-tasks.md

-# ✅ CONSIDER: Grouping job tasks into a single template
+# ✅ CONSIDER: Grouping Job Tasks Into a Single Template

 Consider grouping job tasks into a single steps template, as opposed to using multiple steps templates in a job.